Thomas McGhee

-Thomas Edward "Tommy" McGhee (10 May 1929 – 19 May 2018) was a footballer best known for his spell at Portsmouth FC during the 1950s, making 136 appearances which gained him England recognition at Amateur and 'B' level.
+Thomas Edward McGhee (10 May 1929 – 19 May 2018) was an English footballer best known for his spell at Portsmouth FC during the 1950s, making 136 appearances which gained him England recognition at Amateur and 'B' level.

 Football career

 Early years

 Early in his boyhood, McGhee caught the football bug when going to watch his uncle play in the Manchester Amateur League.
 At the age of twelve he started taking a serious interest in playing when he became a permanent member of the St. Teresa's School team.
 He later spent two years at the Stretford Technical College, opposite Lancashire County Cricket Club's ground and about half a mile from Old Trafford.

 He took part in locally organised coaches – one week to Manchester United and the next to Manchester City.
 McGhee favoured the latter, and when he went to Maine Road he'd watch Albert Emptage and Frank Swift.